Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 \subsection{Heavy baryon chiral perturbation theory}

-For the heavy-light systems, the terminology ``heavy" in the heavy hadron chiral perturbation theory has twofold meanings---the heavy mass comparable to $\Lambda_\chi$, and the heavy quark with HQS.
-The heavy baryon $\chi$PT (HB$\chi$PT) for the nucleon (or the matter field without heavy quark) only focuses on the first meaning.
-For the system with heavy quarks, the extra HQS is embedded apart from the heavy field expansion at the hadron level.
+When we extend the chiral perturbation theory to the heavy-light hadrons, we have to understand the meanings of ``heavy" in twofold ways. {First, the mass of the matter field is comparable to $\Lambda_\chi$, which is heavy compared to the pion mass.} In this sense, the nucleon mass is also heavy.
+At the hadronic level, the heavy baryon $\chi$PT (HB$\chi$PT) for the nucleon (or the matter field without heavy quarks) was invented to perform the chiral expansion.
+Meanwhile, for the system with a heavy quark, one can perform the heavy quark expansion and adopt the heavy quark symmetry.
+The heavy field expansion is performed at the quark level.
 In this subsection and Sec.~\ref{sec:1.5:combChandHQ}, we will focus on twofold meanings in order.
 In this subsection, we will take the nucleon as an example of the matter field with a large mass but without heavy quarks.

 The Weinberg's power counting in Eq.~\eqref{eq:1.2:pwc} based on the NDA can be extended to the mater fields~\cite{Weinberg:1991um},

 where $L$, $I_M$ and $I_N$ are the numbers of loops, Goldstone boson inner lines and matter field inner lines, respectively. $V_i$ and $d_i$ are the numbers of vertex $i$ and the derivatives in the vertex $i$, respectively.
 With two topological relations,